 Archive of Destruction

-.
+The project began with a conference I organised entitled 'Destroyed public art work: a critical reflection' in collaboration with Firstsite and the curating courses at the University of Essex and the RCA in 2011.
 Speakers: Claire Doherty, Situations; Ivan Morison, artist; Fiontan Moran, Tate; Jordan Baseman, artist, Joe Kerr, RCA.
 A diverse range of issues were discussed such as what constitutes the 'beginning' of a public art work; destruction as the antithesis of the process of making; the danger of the fear of destruction (amongst curators and commissioners); how a work enters the popular imagination through the act of destruction; scurrilous acts of potential destruction and, finally, the fruitful power of failure.

 essay by Roger Luckhurst, Professor of Modern and Contemporary Literature at Birkbeck College, University of London, on the work and its destruction.

 detailing a selection of public art projects from over the past 100 years which involve an element of destruction that is poignant, engaging or politically transformative.

-.
+I also took part in a panel discussion with artists Simon and Tom Bloor in July 2014 at South London Gallery called Vandalism and Art.
 Simon and Tom Bloor spoke about ideas developed during their residency at Flat Time House where they researched the intentional destruction of public art and the construction of degenerate street furniture.
 Investigating public space and the paradox of unintentional creation, the discussion considered how artists might appropriate acts of vandalism and how those acts might be seen as an extreme abstraction or performance.
 Other panel participants included art historian Richard Clay and artist Nils Norman.
 The discussion was chaired by Jo Melvin, art historian, curator and lecturer.

 .
 James created a reconstruction of Amsterdam's Paleis door Volksvlijt, which burnt down in 1929, and situated it outside Amsterdam Zuid station.
 He, along with arts organisation TAAK, commissioned writers, artists, curators and musicians to perform, talk and read from the structure throughout September and October 2016.